Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G2XU04K2W/shadowverse-flame-special-episode-3">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUN2GG2/untitled">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Light and some of the gang are joined by Hiro, Luca, and a few familiar<br>old faces as they take a look back at Seventh Flame's battles with the Seven<br>Shadows in Genesis Corp's experimental facility, the Shadow Area.</p>
+<p align="center">Satou and his friends have arrived in Satou's world with no way to return to<br>Arnulus.
+Satou suffers from being unable to fulfill his duty as Ring King when Amber,<br>the Ring Princess of Idanokan, the Land of Earth, appears before him.</p>
 </td>
 </tr>
 </table>